The Pretty Reckless: Musical style and influences

 The Pretty Reckless has been described as hard rock, alternative rock, post-grunge, blues rock, and grunge.
 According to Louder Sound, "[the band mixes] the finer elements of heavy metal with grunge and blues.
 Ben Phillips' gritty riffs gave Momsen a platform to make singles Miss Nothing and Make Me Wanna Die teem with attitude, while the softer moments, such as Just Tonight, set up the singer...as a vocal force to be reckoned with.
 BBC described the band as "grunge-pop".
 Ultimate Guitar noted elements of psychedelia, blues, folk, and Southern rock on their third album, Who You Selling For.
 The band's fourth album, Death by Rock and Roll, had touches of country rock, folk rock, and Americana, on the tracks, "Rock and Roll Heaven" and "Harley Darling", along with their typical hard rock sound.

-In interviews, Momsen reported the influences on the band to include Chris Cornell, Soundgarden, Audioslave, Hole, the Beatles, the Doors, Led Zeppelin, Bob Dylan, David Bowie, Kurt Cobain, Alanis Morissette, Pink Floyd, the White Stripes, the Who, Oasis, Robert Plant, Joan Jett, Nirvana, and Neil Young.
+In interviews, Momsen reported the influences on the band to include Chris Cornell, Soundgarden, Audioslave, Hole, the Beatles, the Doors, Led Zeppelin, Bob Dylan, David Bowie, Kurt Cobain, Alanis Morissette, Pink Floyd, Guns N' Roses, the Who, Oasis, Robert Plant, Joan Jett, Nirvana, and Neil Young.